-The antitrust laws, referred to in text, are classified generally to chapter 1 (1 ± 1 , Commerce and Trade.
+The antitrust laws, referred to in text, are classified generally to chapter 1 (§1 et seq.) of Title 15, Commerce and Trade.

-§212.
+§ 212.
 Disposition of rights in educational awards

 No scholarship, fellowship, training grant, or other funding agreement made by a Federal agency primarily to an awardee for educational purposes will contain any provision giving the Federal agency any rights to inventions made by the awardee.